 During the fall (Sept.-Nov.) is typically when the east winds (Santa Ana’s) blow the warm dry air offshore from the desert to the ocean pushing the top layer of water out away from shore, allowing the ocean upwelling’s to bring the cleaner colder water in for great diving conditions.
 On a good day the diving conditions can rival any warm water location, of course without the warm water.
 Water temperatures vary between the islands with fall generally having the warmest water and best visibility along with nice warm days.

-April and May is springtime which brings a renewed freshness that shows with all the plants and flowers blooming around the Channel Islands.
-The islands are beautiful at this time of year, although the diving conditions are less then stellar.
-The visibility is reduced and the water temperatures are usually at there lowest.
+April and May are springtime which brings a renewed freshness that shows with all the plants and flowers blooming around the Channel Island’s.
+The islands are beautiful at this time of year, although the diving conditions are less than stellar.
+The visibility is reduced and the water temperatures are usually at their lowest.

 So where does the Channel Islands Dive Adventures fit into all this great California scuba diving?
 We focus mainly on day trips to unique spots around the Channel Islands and Ventura County coastal offshore dive sites.
 We also have trips as far North as Monterey and as far South as San Diego.
 Check our calendar for our planned trips and events.

 For more information on the Islands, Wrecks, Rigs and Coastal dive spots please choose a link below: